How to Make Healthy Holiday Food Choices |

 • Celtic sea salt instead of processed salt.

 Sour Cream Dips: I used to buy sour cream and seasoning packets to make sour cream dip.
-I’m not sure I could even eat that, now!
+I’m not sure I could even eat that now!
 Bleck!
-Now, we make our own sour cream and mix it with a variety of things to make delicious dips!
+Now, we make our own sour cream and mix it with various things to make delicious dips!

 I hope that our healthy switches help to get your creative juices flowing!
-If you want to learn more about easy switches and baby steps to eating healthier food, check out this post.
+To learn more about easy switches and baby steps to eating healthier food, check out our blog, 10 Healthy Food Swaps.

 What kinds of healthy food switches have you made?
 Any new ones you’re going to try this year?